What is Schnitzler syndrome?

 Long term review by a specialist is recommended.

-There are recent encouraging reports of the use of anakinra in Schnitzler syndrome.
-It is an interleukin 1 antagonist, registered to treat rheumatoid arthritis.
-It is not yet available in New Zealand.
+Anakinra is an effective treatment for Schnitzler syndrome.
+It is an interleukin 1 antagonist, registered to treat rheumatoid arthritis (not yet subsidised for autoinflammatory diseases in New Zealand ).
 In Schnitzler syndrome, anakinra 100 mg/day allows a complete control of all symptoms including:

 - chronic urticarial rash with a monoclonal IgM component